Drosophila mettleri

-Drosophila metlerri, commonly known as the Sonoran Desert fly, is a fly in the genus Drosophila.
+Drosophila mettleri, commonly known as the Sonoran Desert fly, is a fly in the genus Drosophila.
 The species is found in North America and is most concentrated along the southern coast of California and in Mexico.
 D. mettleri are dependent on plant hosts, namely, the saguaro and cardon cacti.
 Thus, they are most prevalent in arid, desert conditions.
 It is able to detoxify chemicals found in the rotting liquid of cacti hosts, which allows it to use otherwise lethal soil as a nesting site.

-D. mettleri was discovered in San Felipe, Baja California in October 1961 during an experiment where banana was used to attract several species of Drosophila.
+Drosophila mettleri was discovered in San Felipe, Baja California in October 1961 during an experiment where banana was used to attract several species of Drosophila.
 Due to physical geographic barriers between Sonoran Desert flies, gene flow explains speciation.

 It breeds in soil moistened by liquid excreted by rotting cacti and on necrotic patches.
 The liquid found in rotting cacti patches serves as a nutrient source for D. mettleri larvae, despite it containing chemicals toxic to the intestines of other Dipterans.
 Several aspects of the fly species' courtship behavior, such as its courtship song and copulatory plugs, explain sexual selection methods in this fly.

 Description

 Differences between D. mettleri and D. nigrospiracula

 Of the Sonoran Desert fly species, D. mettleri behaves, breeds, and is distributed most similarly to D. nigrospiracula.
 When D. mettleri are collected from cacti in prevalent geographic locations, they are isolated alongside D. nigrospiracula.
 Both species exploit the toxic sap of their host plants.
 However, unlike D. nigrospiracula, D. mettleri has a more efficient detoxification system that enables it to nest in areas not exploited by D. nigrospiracula.

-D. mettleri prefers to breed in soil moisturized in the sap of injured cacti, while D. nigrospiracula is found in the tissue of the cactus itself and is thus subjected to less concentrated toxin levels as compared to D. mettleri.
+Drosophila mettleri prefers to breed in soil moisturized in the sap of injured cacti, while D. nigrospiracula is found in the tissue of the cactus itself and is thus subjected to less concentrated toxin levels as compared to D. mettleri.
 An up-regulation in the genes encoding for xenobiotic resistance are attributed to the specialized and highly efficient detoxification ability of D. mettleri in comparison to other species.
 This enables the species to use a breeding ground otherwise lethal to both larvae and adults.

 Feeding differences

-D. nigrospiracula solely exploits cactus sap on the plant itself (i.e. in the tissues of the cacti).
+Drosophila nigrospiracula solely exploits cactus sap on the plant itself (i.e. in the tissues of the cacti).
 However, D. mettleri adults are located on both the cactus and in nearby soil, as the fly has the specialized ability to detoxify the highly concentrated sap found in surrounding soil.
 Females are more commonly located in their breeding ground (the soil), whereas males are situated in both areas.